Can You Owe Money on Stocks?

 Older accounts can have a lower maintenance margin.
 The typical maintenance margin for a US margin account is 25%.
 If an account has a 25% maintenance margin, the investor could face a margin call if 76% of the account is negative.

-If the investor does not keep funds above the maintenance margin, the brokerage can sell the traders’ stocks or suspend the account.
-Traders need to be careful because any market loss can trigger a margin call.
+The brokerage can sell the traders’ stocks or suspend the account if the investor does not keep funds above the maintenance margin.
+Traders must be careful because any market loss can trigger a margin call.

 Can you owe money in penny stocks?

-Yes, an investor could owe money on penny stocks if he or she bought them with a credit card or other lines of credit.
+Yes, an investor could owe money on penny stocks if they bought them with a credit card or other lines of credit.
 Borrowing money to buy penny stocks is highly speculative and should be avoided because of the high level of risk.

 Most brokerages do not offer penny stocks because they are high-risk investments.
-Penny stocks can be risky because they sell most of them through the over-the-counter market.
-Over-the-counter means stocks are not sold through a big exchange – such as the NYSE.
+Penny stocks can be risky because they sell mostly through the over-the-counter market.
+Over-the-counter means stocks, such as the NYSE, are not sold through a big exchange.

-Most brokerages and investment banks do not let investors buy penny stocks on the margin because of the risk.
-Thus it is hard to owe money on penny stocks.
+Because of the risk, most brokerages and investment banks do not let investors buy penny stocks on the margin.
+Thus, it is hard to spend money on penny stocks.

 Can you owe more money than you invest in stocks?